- What Is a Mini Split HVAC System?

 With that said I have seen low-cost brand names keep working for many years and known brand name units break down.

-When installed properly and with the right maintenance most any mini split brand name will last many years heating and cooling.
+When installed properly and with the right maintenance, almost any mini split brand name will last many years heating and cooling.

 How Much Does It Cost to Install a Mini Split Air Conditioner?